pwsoft/fpga_examples/README.md

 	* chameleon2_io_ps2iec, Read PS/2 and IEC data from the input multiplexer
 	* chameleon2_io_shiftreg, Statemachine to control the output shiftregister for reset lines, PS/2 and LEDs.
 	* chameleon2_spi, Chameleon SPI controller for communicating with flash and sdcard on V2 hardware.
+* rtl/designs, Directory containing code for complete example systems.
+    * rtl/designs/gigatron, Emulator of the Gigatron TTL computer for Chameleon 64 hardware (both versions, hw specific files located in quartus directory).
+	* rtl/designs/fpgachess, Work in progress of an implementation of a chess engine running on a FPGA.
 * rtl/general.
 Varios support and example files.
     * gen_bin2gray.vhd, Binary to gray-code converter.
     * gen_button.vhd, Button debouncer